Simultaneous Graphical Dynamic Modeling: SGDLMs in Counterfactual Forecasting

-The canonical setting is that the $q$ series are observed over time prior to an identified event-- or intervention-- time $T$.
-At this time, a subset of the series is regarded as potentially affected, with the rest assumed to be unaffected.
-The setting will often be observational though we follow prior literature in using \lq\lq experimental'' and \lq\lq control'' for the two sets of series.
-Reorder the series so that $\y_t'=(\y_{ct}',\y_{et}')$ with $q_c-$vector $\y_{ct}$ of controls and $q_e-$vector $\y_{et}$ of experimental series for $q_c+q_e=q.$ The same terminology applies for $t<T$.
-The counterfactual forecasting focus is to predict $(\y_{et}|\y_{ct})$ for $t>T$ and then assess how such predictions depart from the post$-T$ development of $\y_{ct}.$ over that period.
-Then, the literature is embracing the more global goal of using all control series together, rather than constructing some inspired summaries of them as synthetic controls~\citep{TierneyEtAl2024,KevinLiEtAlCausalMVTS2024}.
-This is our perspective here.
-Linked to these core goals, a key challenge in the multivariate context is the flexibility of modelling dependencies among series; traditional multivariate models are less flexible and overly constraining, especially for larger series dimension $q$.
-It is especially critical in causal studies to enable sensitive characterisation of pre-intervention dependencies between experimental and control series; counterfactual forecasting is wholly based on that.
+A key challenge in the multivariate context is the flexibility of modeling dependencies among series; traditional models can be overly constraining, especially for larger series dimension $q$.
+It is important to enable sensitive characterisation of pre-intervention dependencies between experimental and control series; counterfactual forecasting is wholly based on that.
 We also emphasise routine sequential analysis in which the post-intervention inferences monitor potential causal changes, so multivariate time series models that enable sequential analysis are of interest.
 This is particularly important in terms of learning about cross-series relationships that may change in time.
 Further, the ability to define a parallel post-intervention analysis that explicitly admits the potential for changes-- providing an alternative to the counterfactual hypothesis in the context of evolving, sequential learning from post-intervention data, is a key theme.
 This relates to a number of interests, including the question of whether some of the putative control series do in fact exhibit post-intervention changes potentially related to the intervention, i.e., so-called interference effects.
+The SGDLM framework provides opportunity to address these desiderata.